 - Home – once your drains are out and you are up and about and feeling well enough you will be able to go home.

-What to expect after you return home
+What to expect after you go home

 You will be able to start driving once you feel up to it.
-For most people this will take about two weeks.
+For most people this will take two to three weeks.
 Do not drive if you are not well, alert and able to take emergency action safely.
 It is advisable to check with your insurance company before you start driving.
-You will, likewise, be able to start work again once you feel up to it.
+You will, likewise, be able to start work again once you feel up to it,.
 If your job involves a lot of lifting or heavy work this will take longer.
 Most people get back to work after about a month.

 Breast reduction is an excellent operation when done under the right conditions.
 Not only does it enable you to finally go shopping for clothes without spending hours trying to minimize a chest, which is out of proportion to the rest of your body, it can also give you a lovely looking breast once the scars have matured.
 It may relieve back and neck ache, and the loss of the extra weight may facilitate running and playing sports and other activities.

 One should not, however, underestimate the size of the operation, potential for complication and the length of the recovery time.

 Further information is available on the British Association of Plastic Surgeons website